bloomberg/phabricator-tools/py/abd/README.md

 abd automates the creation and landing of reviews from branches.
 * `abdmail_mailer.py` -
 Send mails to interested parties about pre-specified conditions.
+* `abdt_arcydreporter.py` -
+Report the state of arcyd as it updates repositories.
 * `abdt_branch.py` -
 Implement operations for branch-based reviews.
 * `abdt_branchmock.py` -